On the Brownian separable permuton: Introduction

-Through a classical construction (see \cite{legall2005}), a continuous excursion $g$ encodes a continuous rooted tree equipped with a total ordering (analoguous to the depth-first search order of a discrete tree) and a probability measure.
-This is done by setting $d_g(x,y) = g(x)+g(y)-2\min_{[x,y]}g$ on $[0,1]$ and identifying points $x,y\in[0,1]$ such that $d_g(x,y)=0$.
-This yields a quotient metric space $(\cali T_g,d_g)$ with a continuous canonical surjection $p_g : [0,1]\mapsto \cali T_g$.
-The root is $\rho = p_g(0)$, the order is defined by $x\leq_g y \iff \inf p_g^{-1}(x) \leq \inf p_g^{-1}(y)$, and the measure is $\lambda_g = p_g{}_*\Leb_{[0,1]}$.
-When $g=e$, we get the well-known Brownian CRT. \Cref{sec:f} is devoted to the proof of the following theorem, illustrated in \cref{fig:eandf}. \begin{theorem} There exists a random CRT excursion $\tilde e$, defined on the same probability space as $(e,S)$, with the following properties: \begin{enumerate} \item The excursion $\tilde e$ has the distribution of a normalized Brownian excursion, with the same field of local times at time 1 as $e$. \item Almost surely, the function $\varphi_{e,S}$ is an isometry between the pseudo-distances $d_e$ and $d_{\tilde e}$.
+\Cref{BP_sec:f} is devoted to the proof of the following theorem, illustrated in \cref{BP_fig:eandf}. \begin{theorem} There exists a random CRT excursion $\tilde e$, defined on the same probability space as $(e,S)$, with the following properties: \begin{enumerate} \item The excursion $\tilde e$ has the distribution of a normalized Brownian excursion, with the same field of local times at time 1 as $e$. \item Almost surely, the function $\varphi_{e,S}$ is an isometry between the pseudo-distances $d_e$ and $d_{\tilde e}$.
 In particular, $\tilde e \circ \varphi_{e,S} = e$. \end{enumerate} \end{theorem}

-This result has an interpretation in terms of shuffling of continuous trees, mirroring the construction of separable permutations described in \cref{sec:intro_separable}.
+This result has an interpretation in terms of shuffling of continuous trees, mirroring the construction of separable permutations described in \cref{BP_sec:intro_separable}.